Complete Call-by-Value Calculi of Control Operators II: Strong Termination: Strong Normalization

 \begin{prop} If $M_0\rightarrow M_1$ by an application of rule $\beta_\mu$, $\beta_{\it jmp}$, or $\eta_\mu$, the sight of $M_1$ is strictly less than the sight of $M_0$. \end{prop}

-\proof .5em For $\beta_\mu$-reduction, we use symbols in Lem.~\ref{vcn44}.
-The breadth of each place never increases by (2) of the lemma.
+\begin{proof} For the $\beta_\mu$-reduction, we follow the notation in Lem.~\ref{vcn44}.
+By (2) of the lemma, thhe breadth of each place never increases.
 Each $\mu$-place $p$ in $M$ has $n$ copies after reduction.
-However we have $|p|<|r_0|$ since $p\in V(r_0)$.
+However, we have $|p|<|r_0|$ since $p\in V(r_0)$.
 To summarize, the places of breadth less than $|r_0|$ may be copied, while the places of breadth greater than or equal to $|r_0|$ are never copied.
 Moreover, the breadth of $r_0$ itself decreases by (1) of the same lemma.
 Hence the sight diminishes.

-For $\beta_{\it jmp}$-reduction, we use symbols in the proof of Lem.~\ref{hrh81}.
+For the $\beta_{\it jmp}$-reduction, we use symbols in the proof of Lem.~\ref{hrh81}.
 The breadth of $p$ never changes unless $p=r_1$.
-Moreover the place $r_1$ just vanishes.
-For $\eta_\mu$-reduction, we use Lem.~\ref{wnb98}.
-The place $r_0$ vanishes
+Moreover, the place $r_1$ just vanishes.
+For the $\eta_\mu$-reduction, we use Lem.~\ref{wnb98}.
+The place $r_0$ vanishes. \end{proof}